-It’s not realistic to expect stressful moments to go away completely.
+We all face stressful and challenging situations, and these can have an impact on every area of our lives.
 At any given moment in your life, you might find yourself dealing with stress from study, work, friends and family, money problems, and prolonged existential dread about your future and who you want to be.
-That’s perfectly normal – it’s how you cope with these stresses that makes the real difference.
+That’s perfectly normal – it’s how you cope with these stresses that makes the difference.

 Some people cope by focusing on a problem and finding solutions and strategies to improve the situation.
 Other people focus on finding ways to feel better about a situation by reinterpreting it, distancing themselves, or even denying or avoiding it.
 When the people around you have different coping mechanisms to your own, it can be frustrating.